 Editor - Change the second paragraph as follows

 The Duration field is set to 0 when the SSW-Feedback frame is transmitted within an association beamforming training (A-BFT).
-Otherwise, it is set to the time, in microseconds, until the end of the current allocation.
+Otherwise, it is set to the time, in microseconds, required to transmit an SSW-Ack frame, plus MBIFS, or until the end of the current allocation, whichever comes first.

 9.3.2.3.3 SIFS